markwalet/laravel-changelog/README.md

 MarkWalet\Changelog\ChangelogServiceProvider::class
 ```

-After installation, you should create a folder where all the changes will be stored in.
+After installation, verify and change the config for your specific needs and run `php artisan changelog:install`.
+This creates a folder where all the changes will be stored in.
 This defaults to `base_path('.changes')`.

 ## Usage